BenFash/DevFools-Project/README.md

 #### Contact and Inquiry:
-- Easily get in touch with Jack Smith for commission inquiries or to inquire about       available prints.
+- Easily get in touch with Jack Smith for tuition, commission inquiries or to inquire about available prints.
 - For convenient communication a contact form.

 #### Benefits of Our Services and Website: